The Rule of 5 got its name from the cutoff values for each of the four parameters

 Veber et al. (2002).
 Molecular properties that influence the oral bioavailability of drug candidates.
 Journal of Medicinal Chemistry, 45(12), 2615–23.

-To use this node in KNIME, install KNIME CDK Integration from the following update site:
+To use this node in KNIME, install the extension KNIME-CDK from the below update site following our NodePit Product and Node Installation Guide:

 Do you have feedback, questions, comments about NodePit, want to support this platform, or want your own nodes or workflows listed here as well?
 Do you think, the search results could be improved or something is missing?
 Then please get in touch!
 Alternatively, you can send us an email to firstname.lastname@example.org, follow @NodePit on Twitter, or chat on Gitter!